openego/eDisGo/doc/features_in_detail.rst

 -------------------

 In order to analyse voltages and line loadings a non-linear power flow analysis (PF) using pypsa is conducted.
-All loads and generators are modelled as PQ nodes; the slack is modelled as a PV node with a set voltage of 1\,p.u. and positioned at the substation's secondary side.
+All loads and generators are modelled as PQ nodes.
+The slack is positioned at the substation's secondary side.

 Multi period optimal power flow
 ---------------------------------